Eskuero/nino/README.md

 Supported syncing methods are automatically detected without configuration and follow this priority when choosing one for each project: Custom script > Git > Mercurial
 #### Custom fetcher
 If an executable named nino-sync is found on the project folder root it will be used.
 The custom script may support the following arguments for a variety of tasks:
-- lastdate: Print via stdout the age of the last time the project was updated **!REQUIRED**
+- lastdate: Print via stdout the age of the last time the project was updated.
-- diff: Print via stdout local changes that are not committed
+- changes: Must store somewhere safe the local uncommitted changes to the project for later restore and have a return code of 0 if changes are to be restored.
-- clean: Undo all the local-not-committed changes
+- fetch: Fetch changes from remote (not merge them).
+Return 0 if it went okey.
-- pull: Fetch changes from remote (Must print "Already up-date" to stdout when nothing's new) **!REQUIRED**
+- updated: Return 0 if there are new changes to be merged after fetch operation.
-- update: Apply new changes to local copy (this may be implemented inside pull)
+- merge: Apply new changes to the local copy (will only be called if updated operation returned 0.
-- apply: Read via stdin the local changes that were reported by diff and try to apply them against the local copy
+- restore: Try to apply back the local uncommitted changes that were saved during the "changes" operation.
 #### Preserving local changes
 Sometimes you may have local changes that are not committed to the local SCM database but still need to hold onto them for a variety of reasons.